A 2024 comp review

 Anyway, on to comp, and static events first.

-I was in charge of the cost event since my first full year on the team in 2022, and it has been our strongest static event with a 4th place in 2022, and one of the lowest error counts of all teams in 2023.
-Given the 2024 was to have less powerful motors and a smaller battery capacity, and it being my final year on the team, I decided we'd go all out on the cost report and target maximum cost reduction and a top three placing.
-Between the motors and battery, a lot of process optimisation, and some pushing of rules definitions, we shaved just under $10000 off the total cost.
 For the cost scenario, we had to replace a purchased ready-built part with a custom alternative as a means of saving money.
-There was a huge opportunity to make our life easy here, as the inverters we use are over-spec'ed by a factor of 3.3, and this hindered us (and still does) enormously in the cost report (we only continue to use them simply because they're what the team has, and we finally have a documented understanding of how the work and how to tune them for maximum performance with minimal losses).
-Our team leader had just completed an honours project on custom inverters that were heavily optimised in cost, mass, and efficiency/thermal performance, so we already had all the data we needed for our scenario.
-If the team gets these custom inverters built and working, there's enormous benefits to be had in both the cost event, and vehicle performance.
+There was a huge opportunity to make our life easy here, as the inverters we use are over-spec'd by a factor of 3.3, and this hindered us (and still does) enormously in the cost report.
+We only continue to use them because they're what the team has, and we finally have a documented understanding of how they work and how to tune them for maximum control and efficiency.
+Our team leader had just completed an honours project on custom inverters that were heavily optimised in cost, mass, and thermal performance, so we already had all the data we needed for our scenario.
+If the team gets these custom inverters built and working over the next few years, there's enormous benefits to be had for both the cost event and dynamic performance.

-Business was next, and due to never really having an understanding of what is required to do well, this event has typically been sacrificied by our team.
+Business was next, and due to never really having an understanding of what is required to do well, this event has typically been sacrificed by our team.
 We'd go in, state some arbitrary numbers, collect our 15 out of 70 points, and leave.
 This year, thanks to finally having a business student (and a good one at that) to lead the event and get us engineers thinking properly, we had a cohesive presentation with an actual business case.
 It was pretty good too, getting us 7th overall with a score of 85%.

 Last was the design event, and we knew this one would let us down largely from the lack of testing.
 Indeed it did, giving us 14th.
 We could take solace in the fact that we generally scored well in all other non-testing-related categories, giving us a score of about 70% overall.
 Less than we'd like but better than we were expecting, although in saying that I suspect the same went for many other teams, as having 13 other teams scoring higher than our 70% suggested some generous judging overall.